coresmart/persistencejs/docs/jquery.md

 jQuery mobile (jqm) ajax request re-routing to persitencejs for:

 * html text: caches ajax-loaded HTML pages in local DB
-* images (in `img` tags of ajax-loaded HTML pages): caches the via-canvas data-urlified img in local DB
+* images (in `img` tags of ajax-loaded HTML pages): grabs/encodes them via `canvas` and caches them as data-URL strings in local DB
 * form submission

 re-routed URL paths have the following format: